firebolt-db/godocs/docs/Guides/loading-data/loading-data.md

 For more information on how to register, create a database and engine using the Firebolt UI, see the [Get Started](../../Guides/getting-started.md) guide.
 To create an engine using SQL, use [CREATE ENGINE](../../sql_reference/commands/engines/create-engine.md).
 You can check how many engines are defined in your current account using [SHOW ENGINES](../../sql_reference/commands/metadata/show-engines.md).
 For more information and examples of how to create engines, see [Work with engines using DDL](../../Guides/operate-engines/working-with-engines-using-ddl.md).
 To create a database, use [CREATE DATABASE](../../sql_reference/commands/data-definition/create-database.md).
 You can check how many databases are defined in your current account using [SHOW DATABASES](../../sql_reference/commands/metadata/show-databases.md).
 Next, log into the Firebolt workspace and enter SQL into the script tab.

-This guide shows you the following workflows for loading data:
-* Topic ToC
-{:toc}

 ### The simplest COPY FROM workflow
 Although there are many options to handle different data loading workflows, `COPY FROM` requires only two parameters: